baoqger/chrisbao/source/_posts/https-certificate-anatomy.md

 ### Background

-In the [last article](https://organicprogrammer.com/2019/02/25/https-certificate/), we examined the importance of certificates, which can prevent us from the man-in-the-middle attacks.
-But we didn't explain the mechanics of certificates, and that will be the following articles' focus.
-In this article, let's first examine how the `TLS certificate` looks like and what kind of information it contains?
+In the [last article](https://organicprogrammer.com/2019/02/25/https-certificate/), we examined the importance of certificates, which prevent us from the man-in-the-middle attacks.
+But we did not explain the mechanics of certificates, and it will be the focus of the following articles.
+In this article, let us first examine how the `TLS certificate` looks like and what kind of information it contains?

 ### Anatomy of certificate

 The official name of `SSL/TLS certificate` is [`X.509 certificate`](https://en.wikipedia.org/wiki/X.509).
-Before we can examine the certificate's content, we must get it.
+Before we can examine the content of the certificate, we must get it.
 We can do this with `openssl`. `openssl` is a popular tool in the network security field.
-In the following articles, we'll use it a lot.
+In the following articles, we will use it a lot.
 For the use of `openssl`, you can refer to this online [document](https://www.feistyduck.com/books/openssl-cookbook/).

-Let's pull the certificate from google.com domain as follows:
+Let us pull the certificate from google.com domain as follows:

 ```shell
 openssl s_client -showcerts -connect google.com:443